 When it comes to home budgeting, your electricity bill takes a big portion of your paycheck each month.
 We’ve scoured the internet for you to come up with how to save on your electric bill.
 And here are 89 of them.
 These simple tasks can lower your electricity bill while maintaining your home comfort.

 How is Electricity Used in U.S. Homes?

 Before we get to the tips on how to save on your electric bill, it’s important to understand how electricity is used in your home.
 Of course, your usage will vary.
-But, according to the EIA Annual Energy Outlook 2021 (the latest data available), here’s is how electricity is used in U.S. homes:
+But, according to the EIA Annual Energy Outlook, here’s is how electricity is used in U.S. homes:

 Notes: Television includes televisions, set-top boxes, home theater systems, DVD players and video game consoles.
 Computers includes desktop and laptop computers, monitors and networking equipment.
 Other includes small electric devices, heating elements, exterior lights, outdoor grills, pool and spa heaters, backup electricity generators, and motors not listed above.

 This evaluation from the EIA doesn’t include electricity usage from EV Charging.

 And if you live in a warmer climate like Texas, you may see your heating and cooling costs rise to nearly 50% of your electricity bill.
 Your best bet to cut your electricity bill in Texas?
 Shop for a cheap electricity plan.
 That can make a huge difference in your electricity bill.
 You can also shop for natural gas and electricity if you live in Ohio.

 Here are 89 ways to lower your electricity bill, grouped by the area of your home and what uses the most electricity.

 1) Conduct an Energy Audit in your Home.
 The first step to save on your electric bill is the energy home audit.
 This lets you identify the issues and gives you a road map to home improvement.
 You can easily do your own DIY energy audit.